Kiss Your Peach Fuzz Goodbye!

 This treatment is extremely beneficial for those who are not interested in, or do not qualify for other treatments that use more aggressive techniques.
 For example, chemical peels have been able to help a lot of people rejuvenate their skin.
 However, a person may have skin that is simply too sensitive for a chemical peel.
 If this is the case, dermaplaning is the perfect alternative.

 Another benefit that this treatment offers over other types of exfoliation treatments is the fact that it actually removes vellus hair, a.k.a peach fuzz, on the face.
-When a person has peach fuzz on the face, this can lead to an accumulation of bacteria.
-This leads to acne.
+When a person has peach fuzz on the face, this can lead to an accumulation of bacteria, which leads to acne.
 So, in addition to the fact that it can help prevent acne, it also leaves you with a smooth complexion.
 You will feel comfortable when you are not wearing makeup, and you will notice that your makeup glides on smoothly after you receive your treatment.
-Skin care products and treatments are more effective after dermaplane treatment since they are applied directly to new cells.
+Skin care products and treatments are more effective after a dermaplaning treatment, because they are applied directly to new cells.

 How Does Dermaplaning Rejuvenate Your Skin?

 Dermaplaning rejuvenates your skin in the same way that a lot of other exfoliation treatments do.
 When the top layers of the skin are removed, your skin looks rejuvenated because the healthy skin underneath those dead skin cells is revealed.

 The benefits do not stop there.
 Your skin is kind of kicked into overdrive, and this helps trigger cell rejuvenation.
 In the weeks that follow your treatment, your skin produces more collagen and elastin.
 These things are extremely beneficial for your skin, and they help your skin look youthful and fresh.